Brought to you by… One Source Supplier

 When the customer orders a specific item instore, the supplier ships it directly to the customer or to the store for pickup.
 Invoicing only occurs when the order is placed, so retailers get the benefit of satisfying their customers at a minimal cost.

 High margins may mean more revenue, but the cost of high-priced products sitting in storage isn’t worth the risk.
 Whereas, with dropship, virtual inventory means that you have a luxury offering without paying a luxury cost.

-This edition of Inventory Summer School was brought to you by…
+This edition of Inventory Insights was brought to you by…

 One Source Suppliers

 One Source Suppliers is a full-service supplier to the wireless retail market that manufactures and distributes a complete line of“best in class” wireless accessories.
 With its factory-direct model, One Source Suppliers is able to supply partners with extremely competitive pricing while supplying top-tier accessories.
 Its premium line of accessories include chargers, screen protection, portable power, cases, Bluetooth accessories and more.